DJ2RF/MMDVMFMRelais/README.md

 More details are following

+schematics.jpg gives a overview how to connect raspi, mmdvm, piface and usb soundcard

+at https://github.com/DJ2RF/MMDVMFMRelais/blob/master/schematics.jpg you can find a description piface

 relais  without a extension is the binary

    This program is free software: you can redistribute it and/or modify